 Finally, there is absorption, which we already mentioned.
 Although it plays a role in soundproofing, its effect isn’t as nearly as effective as the previous three principles.
 However, if you wish to see the best results, consider it as well.

 You’re likely already familiar with the most absorbent soundproofing materials.
 I’m talking about acoustic foam, of course.
 It comes in various shapes, sizes, and colors, but it’s worth remembering that it’s mostly useful for improving the audio quality inside of a room, rather than blocking sound.
 In addition to acoustic foam, soft pieces of furniture can also be useful for sound absorption.

 These four principles work independently, but they complement each other.
 So, if you have tried one method but you are still not satisfied with the noise reduction, think about introducing another one.
 The combination of these elements will bring the best results.

-Top 10 Examples of Soundproofing Materials and Products
+Best Soundproofing Materials and Products

 1. Mass-Loaded Vinyl Sound Barrier

 Mass-Loaded Vinyl is the ultimate tool for adding mass to your walls, floors, and even ceilings without adding unnecessary bulk.
 This synthetic material is fairly thin and flexible while retaining its functionality.
 In addition to the vinyl, which is the main ingredient here, there’s often another high-mass compound.
 But you can read all about that in the article I dedicated to it.